Dhathrisriya/Amazon_clone_project/README.md

 Usage:
-Clone the repository: git clone https://github.com/your-username/flipkart-clone.git Open index.html in a web browser to view the Flipkart clone homepage.
+Clone the repository: git clone https://github.com/your-username/amazon-clone.git Open index.html in a web browser to view the Amazon clone homepage.

 How to Contribute: